-A heat-recovery system captures a building exhaust air and reuses some of the energy to precondition the make up air before supplying it to the building.
+A heat-recovery system captures building exhaust air and reuse some of the energy to precondition the make-up air before supplying it to the building.

-Air-to-air heat-recovery systems for comfort-to-comfort applications can in general be categorized as
+Air-to-air heat-recovery systems for comfort applications can in general be categorized as

 - sensible heat (dry bulb only) systems

 - total heat (wet bulb - sensible heat plus latent heat) systems

 Sensible Heat-Recovery Systems

 A sensible heat-recovery systems will transfer sensible (dry-bulb) heat from the exhaust air to the supply air entering the building.
 Rotary wheel heat exchangers and cross flow heat exchangers are some of the common designs used in typical comfort-to-comfort sensible heat-recovery applications.

 The amount of heat transferred can be expressed as